PoCInnovation/Pool2023/Software/day02/2 - ORM/Go/README.md

 # PoC Software Pool 2023 - Day 02 - ORM

-✔ Understanding and Using an ORM
+✔️ Discover and use an ORM

-✔ Implement a clean architecture

-✔ Familiarize yourself with unit tests

-✔ Understand the Go interface system
+✔️ Understand the Go interface system

+✔️ Implement a clean architecture

 > ⚠️ This half-day is particularly long and contains a lot of concepts to explore.</br>
 > Here are some tips for you to advance as far as possible: